anthonycinco/MagicBully/frontend/README.md

 # MagicBully Frontend

-A React-based frontend for the MagicBully AI cyberbullying detection system.
+A Next.js-based frontend for the MagicBully AI cyberbullying detection system.
 This application provides a clean, user-friendly interface for analyzing text and images for harmful content.

 ## Features